 Canal and Rivers Trust

 Waterway Heritage Trainees are recruited across both Wales and England.
 Trainees gain practical skills working alongside the Canal and Rivers Trust construction teams.
 In the classroom, trainees gain an NVQ Level 2 in Waterway Heritage Skills along with a knowledge based qualification of the history and construction of canals and waterways.

-The Building Craft Apprenticeship gives practical experience in traditional building skills and an opportunity to gain a Heritage Skills NVQ Level 3.
-This programme is designed for craftspeople looking to bridge the gap between basic qualifications and becoming a master craftsperson working within the heritage sector.
+The Building Craft Programme gives practical experience in traditional building skills and an opportunity to gain a Heritage Skills NVQ Level 3.
+This course is designed for craftspeople looking to bridge the gap between basic qualifications and becoming a master craftsperson working within the heritage sector.
 It is supported by Historic England.